fq00/worstCaseDominatingSet/README.md

 The (1 + 1)-EA is a search heuristics inspired by the process of natural selection.
 Typically, it requires as input a population of strings of fixed length n.
 After an offspring is generated, a mutation factor is introduced, to ensure full objective space exploration.
 The fitness is then computed, and the less desirable result is discarded.

-The cGA is a search heuristic similar to (m + 1)-EA and (m + 1)-GA.
-This process consists of sampling two individuals with given probability distribution, and swapping them according to the fitness evaluation.
-At each step, the distribution by which individuals are chosen is updated according to the fitness gain, and proportionally to a parameter K.
+The greedy algorithm is deterministic, and it is specifically designed to find a minimum vertex cover of an input graph.
+It iteratively adds nodes, which have highest degree to the cover, until all edges are covered.

 ## Files and folders